 Corbin Reiff is a music writer based out of Seattle, Washington.
 He's written for publications all across the world including Rolling Stone, Guitar World, the Blues Magazine (U.K.) and the Seattle Weekly to name a few.

-For all their ‘60s successes in England, the Kinks didn't hit their U.S. chart peak until 'Low Budget' arrived on July 10, 1979.
+For all the band's ‘60s successes in England, they didn't hit their U.S. chart peak until 1979.

 The Day Brian Jones Was Laid to Rest